 Yes, staff will be happy to assist you with this service when you visit the library or via the phone.

-May my spouse pick up my holds or other family member?
+May my spouse or another family member pick up my holds?

-Your spouse or other family member can only pick up your holds if they have possession of your library card.
+Your spouse or other family members can only pick up your holds if they have possession of your library card.